 .csvfile to be a descriptive title then this is what will be shown.

 After selecting your rows and columns, some widgets will provide further options for configuring the data how you want it.

 The options for selecting and visualizing your data that become available to you will vary depending on the widget you have chosen to set up.

 A simple number widget, for example, will require you to simply select a column and row from your CSV data, after which the value from that cell is displayed as a number in your widget.

 More advanced visualizations such as funnels and line charts will require you to select two columns in order for your widget to fetch data to plot the visualization you’ve chosen.

-Examples of CSV integration in action
+Examples of the CSV data source in action

 Example CSV file